Skip to Main Content

 1. Check the VIN thoroughly

 You can check the VIN with government agencies and your state’s department of motor vehicles.
-You can also check a car’s VIN through the NICB’s VIN Check, recommends Renee Valdes, senior advice editor at Kelley Blue Book.
+You can also check a car’s VIN through the NICB’s VIN Check, recommends Renee Valdes, lead editor at Kelley Blue Book.
 This free service can inform you if there are any insurance records of a stolen car, including a vehicle that is not yet recovered.

 The VIN may also be stamped into the vehicle’s dashboard.
 Be thorough, especially with letters and numbers that look similar.
 Since the VIN should be in multiple places, examine each to make sure they match.
 If they don’t, they may have been tampered with.